Portal:SELinux/Common issues

 Especially when using btrfs filesystems, it may be desirable to store some data in non-standard locations.
 One cause for such a measure, is to optimise btrfs performance, such as to store virtual machines, containers or databases, in volumes without copy-on-write enabled.
 Another common cause, is to avoid certain data from being included in snapshots.

 Common to all filesystems, it is very common for a user's directories to be relocated.
-For example, xdg-user-dirs-update exists for this purpose, but is not selinux-aware.
+For example, xdg-user-dirs-update exists for this purpose, but is not SELinux-aware.

 First, we can create an equivalence: